Mergers and Acquisitions: A Legal Guide

 In this guide, we will explain the difference between a merger and an acquisition, and how M&A works.

-We will look at the reasons companies have them, the legal position, and the role of the merger and acquisitions solicitor.
+We will look at the reasons companies have them, the legal position, and the role of merger and acquisitions solicitors.

 What are Mergers and Acquisitions?

-Many people use merger and acquisitions as interchangeable terms, when in fact they are not:
+Many people use mergers and acquisitions as interchangeable terms, when in fact they are not:

 • Merger is when two companies join to become one, usually through an exchange of shares